John Cass: Career

 Cass was elected as one of the Tory MPs for the City in 1710.
 He was re-elected in 1713 but lost to the Whig faction in 1715.
 He served as alderman for the ward of Portsoken from January 1711 and in June 1711 was elected as one of the sheriffs of London.
 As sheriff, he was knighted in June 1712.

 He was appointed a commissioner of the Commission for Building Fifty New Churches in 1711; this was a scheme to provide new churches for the rapidly expanding population of the metropolis.

 Cass was Master of the Worshipful Company of Carpenters in 1711–12, concurrent with his shrievalty; but in 1714 he transferred to the Skinners' Company, and became their Master.

-Between 1709 and 1715 he was treasurer to the Bridewell and Bethlehem Hospitals.
+Between 1709 and 1715, he was the treasurer of the Bridewell and Bethlehem Hospitals.

+Investment in the Royal African Company

+On 5 December 1704, Cass bought £1000 worth of Royal African Company stock.
+In January 1705, the investment Cass had made the year earlier enabled him to be elected as an 'assistant' to the company.

+In 1705, Cass increased his holding to £6000 worth of stock.
+Two years later, in 1707, Cass sold £1000 of his stock to another noteworthy stockholder, Thomas Martin.
+From 1713 to 1716, Cass held £1700 of Royal African Company stock.
+The initial £6000 Cass had invested in the Company between 1705 and 1707 would be the equivalent of at least £1 million today.
+It is also estimated that £6000 is what a cargo of approximately 300 enslaved people would be sold for in early eighteenth-century Jamaica.

 Death

 He died on 5 July 1718, aged 57, of a brain haemorrhage and was buried in the churchyard of St Mary Matfelon, in Whitechapel, now the Altab Ali Park.
-His widow Elizabeth née Franklin died on 7 July 1732.
+His widow, Elizabeth née Franklin, died on 7 July 1732.
 They had no children.

 Legacy

 Philanthropy

 Cass founded a school for 50 boys and 40 girls in buildings in the churchyard of St Botolph's Aldgate in 1709.
 He had made a will at this time, but when his health failed in 1718, he planned to make a new version taking account of the extra property he had acquired in the intervening years.
-Cass began a new will, but by the time of his death only two pages had been initialled.
-The will – with an estate worth £2,000 – was contested by his heirs at law in the Court of Chancery.
-Lady Cass continued as patroness of the schools, but died in 1732.
-The school continued for a few more years under the aegis of Valentine Brewis, one of the trustees Cass had named, but was closed down after his death in 1738.
-In the early 1740s the remaining trustees petitioned Parliament for the permanent endowment of the school, and the will was finally upheld 30 years after Cass's death.
+Cass began a new will, but by the time of his death, only two pages had been initialled.
+The will, with an estate worth £2,000, was contested by his heirs at law in the Court of Chancery.
+Lady Cass continued as patroness of the schools but died in 1732.
+The school continued for a few more years under the aegis of Valentine Brewis, one of the trustees Cass had named, but was closed down after he died in 1738.
+In the early 1740s, the remaining trustees petitioned Parliament for the permanent endowment of the school, and the will was finally upheld 30 years after Cass's death.
 This enabled the Sir John Cass's Foundation to be established in 1748.